top of page

 Bio-electrode Therapy

-Introducing our premium copper and silver electrode solutions, conveniently packaged in 1/4 oz. cobalt blue glass bottles.
+Introducing our premium copper and silver electrode solutions, conveniently packaged in 1/3 oz. cobalt blue glass bottles.
 Each kit includes stir-stick applicators for precise application and polyurethane patches to secure electrodes for extended treatment.
 With a microcurrent output of 0.46 Volts, these high-quality, biocompatible, water-based NO VOC solutions ensure effective stimulation of the selected acupuncture meridian protocols.
 For optimal performance, simply stir or shake the ink before use, and if necessary, add de-ionized water to maintain the ideal consistency.
 Thoroughly clean the acupuncture points before applying the electrodes and adhesive patches.
+At present, you may purchase the Bio-electrode Therapy Kit for CAD$79.00 directly from:

 B2A7CE7C-0425-49E2-B342-942E8D5FC1E8.JPG